-The Bhutan for Life (BFL) project aims to ensure a robust network of protected areas and biological corridors that secures human well-being, biodiversity conservation and increase climate resilience in Bhutan.
-The project provides a 14-year financial bridge that allows for immediate improvement in the management of Bhutan's protected areas for climate resilience, and the prompt delivery of mitigation, adaptation and biodiversity gains, while the country gradually ratchets up its own financing resources.
+The Bhutan for Life (BFL) project aims to ensure a robust network of Protected Areas (PAs) and Biological Corridors (BCs) that secure human well-being, biodiversity conservation and increase climate resilience in Bhutan.
+The project shall sustain for 14-years, in this duration an immediate improvement to the management of Bhutan's protected areas for climate resilience and biodiversity gains are sought.
+Meanwhile the country would gradually ratchet up its own financing resources.